jringert/alloy-diff/org.alloytools.alloy.diff/README.md

 ### Notes / Assumptions
 - we assume that signatures with different names are different interms of semantics (this ignores renaming)

+## Questions
+- when checking for the operators of fields, as the operator fields are final, they are not updatable. so I have changed them to remove the final modifier on the Field object
+- had to change constructor of Field from private to public